Hellgate Farm Internship 2018

 Our ideal candidate will be interested in the study and practice of sustainable living and want to reflect that passion in their work.
-They will be an eager partner in two growing grassroots companies, not a clock watching employee.
+They will be an eager partner in a grassroots growing company focused on cultivating chemical-free food in the city.

-Candidates should have experience in at least one facet, field or office work, as pertaining to the description below, and excitement about learning the other.
+The internship will involve both field and office work.
+Candidates should have experience in at least one of these types of work, as pertaining to the description below, and excitement about learning the other.
 Flexibility is a must, to be able to drop what one is doing on a computer and run out to handle an issue in a garden.
 We need someone with a roll up their sleeves attitude who is excited about making these projects work.
-Please do not apply if you are not enthusiastic about a job where you are both in an office and working outside, and remember that there will be beautiful sunny days that you need to work in the office and rainy cold days where we need help outside.
-The breakdown of time in the field versus performing administrative tasks in the office will vary throughout the season and requires a lot of flexibility in the intern, but overall will be approximately 50/50.
-We need someone who can update our website and handle client billing for 2 hours to start the day and then hop out to a rooftop garden to harvest eggplant and then weigh, catalog, and deliver them to a local restaurant.
-Another aspect of the internship is that interns will be living where they work: this will be an intense but extremely rewarding experience for the right person.
+Please do not apply if you are not enthusiastic about a job where you are both in an office and working outside, and remember that there will be beautiful sunny days when you need to work in the office and rainy cold days when we need help outside.
+Time in the field will exceed time in the office.
+Another aspect of the internship is that interns will be living where they work: this will be an intense but extremely rewarding experience for the right person who enjoys communal living.

 What are the expectations of the intern?